Optimizing alphabet reduction pairs of arrays: Consequences for the numbers

-Table \ref{tab-gamma_q_k_k} shows the ARPAs derived from Theorems \ref{thm-delta_opt} and \ref{thm-reg_joker} when $(q, k)\in\set{(6, 2), (5, 3)}$ and $p =k$.
-These ARPAs are equivalent to those given by the recursive construction proposed in \cite{CT18}, in that they can be interpreted as the same CPAs. \sigen{A generalization of this latter construction to all triples $(q, p, k)$ is exposed in section \ref{sec-rec}.}
+We make the ARPAs obtained for the cases $p = k$, $k = 1$, and $k = 2$ explicit. \Cref{fig-gamma_q_k_k} shows the ARPAs derived from \cref{thm-delta_opt,thm-reg_joker} when $(q, k)\in\set{(6, 2), (5, 3)}$ and $p = k$.
+These ARPAs are equivalent to those given by the recursive construction proposed in \cite{CT18}, in that they can be interpreted as the same CPAs.
+In these CPAs, the word of weight $q$ occurs exactly once in $N$, and the words of weight $r\in\set{0, 1 ,\ldots, k}$ occur $\binom{q-r-1}{k-1}$ times each, in $D$ if $r\equiv k\bmod{2}$, and in $N$ otherwise.
+No other words occur in either $D$ or $N$.
+In particular, when $q = k+1$, the binomial coefficients $\binom{q-r-1}{k-1}$ are all equal to one.
+Thus, when $q = k+1$, the resulting arrays are simple, with $2^{k-1}$ rows each, including a single row of the form $1\ 1\ \cdots\ 1$.